Instrument scientist

 The second SANS instrument at BER II is dedicated to soft matter research.
 V16 covers a Q-range from 10-3 nm-1 to 8.5 nm-1.
 In standard time-of-flight mode an offset of the detector to the instrument axis to extend the Q range will be possible.

-The instrument works in the time-of-flight mode with ordinary pinhole collimation and in an optional high resolution mode using multi pinhole grid collimation.
-The latter mode will allow for gravitational velocity selection and focuses many beams on a high resolution detector, only used for this option.
+The instrument works in the time-of-flight mode with ordinary pinhole collimation and in an optional low-q mode using multi pinhole grid collimation.
+In the latter mode many beams focus on a high resolution detector, which is only used for this option.
+The option is in a development phase.

 Applications